Solomon-Danso/Solomon-Danso/README.md

     </td>
     <td>
       <!-- Add your text here -->
-      <p>Welcome to my GitHub profile!
-I'm passionate about technology, programming, and creating awesome projects.
+      <p> I Love providing solutions to business through technology.
 Here’s a glimpse of my favorite tools, languages, and frameworks that I love working with!
 </p>
     </td>
   </tr>